 3. Maintain open and transparent communication

-Effective communication can have a big impact on keeping employees happy and staying with the company.
+Effective communication can have a big impact on keeping employees happy and wanting to stick around.
 In fact, organizations with an effective internal communication process experience 4.5x higher employee retention rates than ones that lack effective communication.

 So, take measures to improve communication up and down the hierarchy.
-Open doors and attitudes are simply too passive for the modern employee, and may not be enough to make them speak up.
+Open doors and attitudes are simply too passive for the modern employee and may not be enough to make them speak up.
 Instead, make feedback a regular, more casual exchange.
-Ask for employee input frequently and hold the conversations face-to-face (instead of through anonymous surveys) to make idea-sharing more natural and less ominous.
+Ask for employee input frequently and hold the conversations face-to-face (instead of through anonymous surveys) to make idea-sharing more natural and less structured.

 4. Offer plentiful growth opportunities

-Investing in the professional development of employees not only keeps employees engaged, it is also good for business.
+Investing in employee professional development not only keeps them engaged, it’s also good for business.
 According to Deloitte, companies with a strong learning culture are 52% more productive and 17% more profitable than their peers.
 They also experience 30-50% higher employee engagement and retention rates.

 When companies welcome people from all backgrounds and treat them with kindness and fairness, it makes employees feel valued.
-This feeling of belonging and respect can make them want to stay and work together for organizational success.
+A culture of diversity, equity, and inclusion (DEI) helps everyone—no matter their race, religion, cultural background, gender, etc.—feel safe and like they want to engage at work.

 But how do organizations become more inclusive?
-This requires support from all levels of management.
+DEI initiatives need support from all levels of management.
 All organizational leaders should strive to overcome unconscious biases, arrange open forums for discussions, and most importantly, promote people with inclusive values and varied backgrounds to key positions.

 6. Embrace flexibility